msolorio/project-ideas/readme.md

 	- integrates with online food shopping platforms
 	- allows a user to track trends in their spending and use
 		- generally or per item
-- a game of battleship (or an original variation)
+- a game of battleship (or original variation)
 - an app that tracks study hours
 - a musical composition app
   - possibly with users and a social, collaborative component